Radishmouse22/visual-novel-maker/README.md

 Currently developed in the Unity game engine with plans to move to a standalone application.
 This readme will become more in-depth and useful as development continues.

+# Notes
+Assumes that all folders in the root `StreamingAssets` folder are project folders.

 # LANGUAGE
 Commands make things happen in the visual novel.
 A command makes up a line of code.
 Only one command is allowed per line.